 Mike Morton is in his 14th season at SMU, having joined the Mustang staff in the fall of 1998.
 Morton is responsible for all football-related athletic training duties including prevention, treatment and rehabilitation of athletic-related injuries.
 In addition to providing health care for the football team, he is responsible for managing a staff of full-time assistant athletic trainers.
-Morton, his staff and team of physicians are responsible for providing care for over 430 student-athletes as well as performers from the Meadows School of Dance.
+Morton, his staff and team of physicians are responsible for providing care for over 430 student-athletes.

 In addition to his duties in Athletics, Morton also serves on the University's Commission on Substance Abuse Prevention.